 R v B – mitigation on the basis of provocation to achieve community order for threats with offensive weapon

-R v S acquittal for youth charged with numerous knife-point robberies on basis of lack of identification evidence
+R v S – acquittal for youth charged with multiple robberies on basis of lack of identification evidence

 R v R – young defendant pleaded guilty to violent disorder – successfully opposed Football Banning Order and received the minimum term referral order at the Youth Court, whereas co-defendants were committed to Crown Court for trial and sentence.

 R v Z – acquittal for youth charged with knife-point robbery following extremely helpful cross-examination of young complainant.

 R v P – obtained youth caution at Court having asked the YOT to look again at the case in circumstances where a conviction would have been disastrous for client’s future career plans